SkylineCommunications/dataminer-docs/connector-help/connector_help/HP Insight.md

 ### PCI

-On this page, you can view **PCI Slots** details.A toggle button allows you to switch polling of this information on or off.
+On this page, you can view **PCI Slots** details.
+A toggle button allows you to switch polling of this information on or off.